quantumlib/qsim/docs/tutorials/multinode/README.md

 ###  Clone the repo on your cluster

-On the submit node, you can install the repo to get access to previously created submission files:
+On the submit node, you can clone the repo to get access to previously created submission files:
 ```bash
 git clone https://github.com/quantumlib/qsim.git